tomwilswood/aitt-w2-computer-vision/README.md

 2. Display the word “correct” if the user moves as instructed and “incorrect” if they don’t
 3. Repeat, incrementing a score counter every time the player moves correctly and decrementing it if they have moved incorrectly

 Implementing the game mechanic described above using optical flow is reasonably simple.
-First, you should add the calculateOpticalFlow (see docs) method to the draw loop.
+First, you should add the calculateOpticalFlow (see [docs](http://atduskgreg.github.io/opencv-processing/reference/gab/opencv/OpenCV.html#calculateOpticalFlow())) method to the draw loop.
 This method call calculates the current optical flow in the video, with respect to subsequent frames.
-Second, you should call the getAverageFlow (see docs) method, which returns a PVector specifying the average direction of movement in the video.
+Second, you should call the getAverageFlow (see [docs](http://atduskgreg.github.io/opencv-processing/reference/gab/opencv/OpenCV.html#getAverageFlow())) method, which returns a PVector specifying the average direction of movement in the video.
 You can use this vector to determine whether the user has moved to the left or right, by looking at its direction and magnitude.

-Optional Extensions
+## Optional Extensions

-If you complete all of the above tasks before the end of the practical, or would like to continue to develop your skills in your free study time, then you should consider experimenting with some of the other OpenCV for Processing examples to:
+If you complete all of the above tasks before the end of the practical, or would like to continue to develop your skills in your free study time, then you should consider experimenting with some of the other [OpenCV for Processing examples](https://github.com/atduskgreg/opencv-processing) to:

-•	Use Optical Flow to create an automatic security camera that records still images when someone moves in a video stream (this could be limited to a rate of once every 10 seconds).
+- Use Optical Flow to create an automatic security camera that records still images when someone moves in a video stream (this could be limited to a rate of once every 10 seconds).
-•	Use Background Subtraction and a Region of Interest to implement the Coffee Alarm described in the lecture (i.e. by detecting a significant difference between a recorded image of an empty coffee pot and a video frame showing a pot that’s filling with coffee).
+- Use Background Subtraction and a Region of Interest to implement the Coffee Alarm described in the lecture (i.e. by detecting a significant difference between a recorded image of an empty coffee pot and a video frame showing a pot that’s filling with coffee).
-•	Use a combination of Hue Range Selection and Contour Detection to implement the Bubblegum Sequencer example from the lecture.
+- Use a combination of Hue Range Selection and Contour Detection to implement the Bubblegum Sequencer example from the lecture.